 Data Governance vs. Data Management?

 Organizations that excel at delivering insights through data all have one thing in common: clear boundaries.
-They know who does what.
+They know who does what, particularly in regard to data governance vs. data management.
 They also know what provides value to the enterprise.
 It’s easy to assume that every other company does a better job than you, especially when those fancy brochures claim enormous value from data, or you see a speaker at a conference talk about how everything turned around when they joined an organization.
 But not everyone is doing better than you, and most don’t win awards.

 Clear scope required